btrettel/flt/to-do.md

             - Can use a `select case` statement on an `integer` variable and list conditionally required variables in each `case`.
             - Make any dependent variable return an error if assigned and the dependent variable is not correct.
                 - If unclear, for example: If `VAR = 1` but `x` can only be set for `VAR = 2`, return an error if `x` is not the default.
 This can be done for required and optional variables.
+        - Mutually exclusive input variables: Option to require one input to be undefined if another input is defined.
+Use this for mutually exclusive input variables, like two different ways to specify something where specifying both would be ambiguous.
     - input file
         - `x_stdev` variable (replace `x` with variable name)
             - Use <https://en.wikipedia.org/wiki/Bhatia%E2%80%93Davis_inequality> to check if you have both upper and lower bounds.